mbj/mutant/README.md

 Costs are **per developer using mutant on any number of repositories**.

-Volume licenses with custom plans are available on request.
+Volume subscriptions with custom plans are available on request.

-Should you want to procure a commercial mutant subscription please [mail me](mailto:mbj@schirp-dso.com?subject=Mutant%20Commercial%20License).
+Should you want to procure a commercial mutant subscription please [mail me](mailto:mbj@schirp-dso.com?subject=Mutant%20Commercial%20License) to start the payment process.

 Please include the following information: